Skip to content

 Use predefined logger names with autocomplete support:

-from sherlock_ai import sherlock_ai, get_logger, LoggerNames, list_available_loggers
+from sherlock_ai import SherlockAI, get_logger, LoggerNames, list_available_loggers

-# Use predefined logger names with autocomplete support
+# Use predefined logger names

 # Discover available loggers programmatically